0rbianta/CrackMeAPK/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Report Key(s)
-about: Describe this issue template's purpose here.
+about: Do you think you found anything?
+Tell me and the circle from here.
 title: ''
 labels: ''
 assignees: ''